 The operations have tended to exhibit a seasonal pattern.
 The first and fourth quarters are affected due to shutdown of exploration activities, often for extended periods over the holiday season.
 The second quarter is typically affected by the Easter shutdown of exploration activities affecting some of the rigs for up to one week.
 The wet season occurs (in some geographical areas where the Company operates, particularly in Burkina Faso and Mali) normally in the third quarter, but in the recent years the global weather pattern has become somewhat erratic.
-In the first quarter of 2020, the Company was impacted by the COVID-19 pandemic as certain jobs and rigs paused as a result of uncertainty.
-In the third quarter of 2020, the Company was impacted by the COVID-19 pandemic as certain jobs and rigs paused as a result of uncertainty.
+In the first quarter of 2020, the Company was impacted by a slower than normal resumption of drilling services after the holiday season.
+In the second quarter of 2020, the Company was impacted by the COVID-19 pandemic as certain jobs and rigs paused as a result of uncertainty.
 In the third quarter of 2020, the Company was impacted by the wet season.
 The Company has historically taken advantage of the wet season and has scheduled the third quarter for maintenance and rebuild programs for drill rigs and equipment.
 In the fourth quarter of 2020, the Company benefited from a busier period up to and throughout the holiday season.